aa29zzjj/Project3/README.md

 Rubric:
 1. The IntelliJ HTTP client is being used correctly.
 5 points.
-2. The HTTP client resquest is correct.
+2. The request and response (including JSON) associated with Ethereum block number 0 is shown on the pdf.
 5 Points.
-3. The HTTP client response is correct: 5 Points.
+3. The request and response (including JSON) associated with Ethereum block number 1 is shown on the pdf.
+5 Points.
-4. The correct transactions are shown on the PDF: 5 points.
+4. The request and response (including JSON) associated with an account balance query is shown on the pdf.
+5 Points.

 **Project 3 Submission Requirements**